Covered Wagon Overnight Getaway

 They have three covered wagons to choose from and you should act fast because these will surely be popular.
 To book, you call 270-786-2819 or email, they are open from 8 am to 8 pm CT.
 You can also book online.

-Currently, they have a special running for reserving an overnight stay in one of the Conestoga wagons. $119.00 plus tax per night, valid now – June 21, 2020, two night minimum stay.
-After June 21, it will be $150 per night, two night minimum stay will hold for holiday weekends.
+Currently, they have a special running for reserving an overnight stay in one of the Conestoga wagons. $175.00 on average plus tax per night.
+(This is a summer average)

 In case you are wondering, the wagons are air conditioned, the wagons each sleep 2 adults and 2 children, have electricity, microwave, mini-refrigerator, and Keurig coffee maker.
 King size bed with a twin bunk, and exterior bathrooms that are close to the wagons.
 Access to grills and fire pit.